 Option to get fruits, veggies, or a mix

 Free shipping only in Southern California

 Melissa’s has been known by Southern Californian chefs for its great produce for years.
 Now, its famous produce is available nationwide.
 They have both organic and regular options, with a wide variety of seasonal produce and even unusual items like dragon fruits, pink pineapples, and even the kiwano horned melon (which actually tastes more like a cucumber).

 The company has an assortment of organic produce.
-You can choose from all fruit boxes, all vegetables, 50/50, or even 30/70.
+You can choose from all fruit boxes, all vegetables, or a mix.
 Although you can’t pick and choose what goes in the organic boxes, it does list all of the items, so there are no surprises when the shipment reaches you.